ln-komandur/ESP32/README.md

 1. After installing the plugin, go to the menu "Arduino" and click "Preferences".
 Under "Arduino -> Platforms and Boards" drill down to "arduino -> Arduino AVR Boards-> 1.8.3" (for Arduino Mego 2560) and apply and close

 ## Key points for ESP32 and Arduino support to co-exist in the same eclipse instance
 1. Create exclusive workspaces in Eclipse for ESP32 Projects and Arduino Projects.
-This helps maintaining build configurations exclusive to each microcontroller, without stepping over onto the other's
+This helps maintaining build configurations exclusive to each microcontroller, without stepping over onto the other's.
+1. Be mindful that these 2 microcontroller families are compiled (built) and flashed differently from within Eclipse, as also how the port names for their respective launch targets are managed.